rlf-arlut/tmrg/doc/source/triplication.rst

 Module instantiations
 #####################

-Until now, we were considering only single modules.
-In real designs we have hierarchy of many modules.
-Lets try to understand how triplication works in that case.
+Until now, we have been considering only single modules.
+In real designs we have a hierarchy of many modules.
+Lets try to understand how triplication works in this case.

 Only named connections are supported!

 All modules must be known at the time of triplication.
-In case of elements from library, one has to load the library (which may not be that ease) or provide a simple file in which definitions of modules and their inputs/outputs are provided.
-In that case, one has to add directive ''tmrg do_not_touch'' in the module body.
+In case of elements from a library, one has to load the library (which may not be that easy) or provide a simple file in which definitions of modules and their inputs/outputs are provided.
+In this case, one has to add ``tmrg do_not_touch`` directive in the module body.

-For all other modules (not from library and not having ''do_not_touch'' constrain) triplication is always done inside the module.
+For all other modules (not from a library and not having the ``do_not_touch`` constraint) triplication is always done inside the module.
 It is NOT possible to have three copies of the module  inside another module.